 The puppets of Karagoz and Hacivat are made from the hide of a camel or water buffalo like those made during the era of the Ottoman Empire.
 The puppets are designed and made from natural colors by the performing artist and they are staged with the aim of conventional methods.
 In general, classical Karagoz music is being played during shadow play.
 All the characters are performed by a single artist.

-Magical Tree is being turned into screenplay faithfully by taking into consideration that Karagoz theatre is included in the UNESCO’s list of Intangible Cultural Heritage.
+The Forest of the Witch is being turned into screenplay faithfully by taking into consideration that Karagoz theatre is included in the UNESCO’s list of Intangible Cultural Heritage.
 It is prepared for all ages.
 Running time is 35 minutes.